The Contribution of Copernicus

 John Calvin (1509-1564) went further in a sermon on 1 Corinthians in which he condemned heliocentrism as the crazy idea “that the sun does not move and that it is the earth that moves” and described its Jesuit proponents in the Catholic church as “stark raving mad” and also as “possessed” by the devil. .

-On the other hand Copernicus and his theories were widely praised in Catholic circles (especially by Jesuit geometricians despite a few dissenters in vigorous debates within the Church) and were employed by Pope Gregory XIII to create the modern “Gregorian” calendar in 1582.
-Protestants refused to accept this improvement for several centuries.
+On the other hand Copernicus and his theories were continuously discussed in Catholic circles (especially by Jesuit geometricians and despite a few dissenters within vigorous debates throughout the Church) and were especially praised and referenced by Pope Gregory XIII in creating the modern “Gregorian” calendar in 1582.
+Nevertheless, Protestants refused to accept this improvement for several centuries.
 In Great Britain and its colonies it was not adopted until 1752.

-On notable Protestant who advocated heliocentrism was the Lutheran, Kepler, although his Lutheran mentor Tycho Brahe was definitely not.
-But the bottom line is that even in modern times and in keeping with their new reformed theology and rewriting of Catholic-Christian dogma, many fundamentalist Protestant sects continue to deny and agitate against most aspects of modern cosmology.
+On notable Protestant who advocated heliocentrism was the Lutheran, Kepler, although his Lutheran mentor Tycho Brahe definitely and vociferously condemned it.
+But the bottom line is that even in modern times and in keeping with their novel and reformed rewriting of long-standing Catholic-Christian dogma, many fundamentalist Protestant sects continue to deny and agitate against most aspects of modern cosmology.

-With the rediscovery of ancient Greek science through Arabic translations, updated mathematical tables (Alfonsine) using the Ptolemaic model were prepared in Spain (1252) under the patronage of King Alfonso X. These gained a wider acceptance when they were translated into Latin in Paris (1320) and even more with their printed version (1483).
+With the rediscovery of ancient Greek science in part through Arabic translations, updated mathematical tables (Alfonsine) using the Ptolemaic model were prepared in Spain (1252 A.D.) under the patronage of King Alfonso X. These gained a wider acceptance when they were translated into Latin in Paris (1320) and even more with their printed version (1483).
 So Copernicus' contribution was definitely not in the invention of mathematical tables nor in the concept of a mathematical model from which they were derived.

 While Copernicus’ heliocentric model excited great interest, it never found much practical use outside of German speaking Europe which used it sparingly and mostly out of nationalistic pride.
 Nevertheless, some seven years after Copernicus’s death, the Protestant Duke Albert I of Prussia sponsored Erasmus Reinhold to publish the Prutenic Tables in 1551 based on the heliocentric model.
-But in an appendix, additional tables were added so more familiar and accurate results could be obtained using the geocentric calculations of Ptolemy which model was a universal and non-negotiable element of Protestant theology.
+But in an appendix, additional tables were added so the less objectionable and more accurate results could be obtained using the geocentric calculations of Ptolemy which model was a universal and non-negotiable element of Protestant theology.